 If you haven’t made fried plantains, you are in for a treat.
 Not only are they easy to make, they make any meal more fun.
-Of course, they are especially at home with black beans & rice.
-(Get a recipe for boozy black bean & rice bowls featuring fried plantains here.)
+I’m excited to share with you today how to make sweet fried plantains.

 Check for ripeness

 The key to sweet fried plantains is making sure the plantains are ripe enough.
 As you’ve seen with a standard banana, when it gets brown spots and dots, it’s becoming sweeter and riper.

 With a plantain the key to sugary sweetness is waiting until it’s very ripe.
 Otherwise, the starchy plantain will have more of a potato flavor than a banana flavor.

 (If you want to make savory plantains instead, look for recipes for tostones.)

 I like to buy my plantains while they are yellow and then wait for them to ripen at home.
 That way I can be sure that those black spots aren’t bruises from where someone dropped them.
 However, that means that it may take several days or up to a week until your plantain is fully ready.

 If you want to make sweet fried plantains tonight, look for ones that are already very ripe in the grocery store bin.
 If you’d like your plantains to ripen more quickly, pop them into a brown paper sack.

 To check for ripeness, lightly press on the plantain in the same way that you’d press on an avocado or mango.
 If it slightly gives under your thumb, that’s a good indication that the fruit is ready.